What Are The Biggest Mistakes First-Time Gold Buyers Make?

 - Request a written customer agreement, and read it carefully to ensure that you have an accurate understanding of the terms of the transaction you’ll be completing with a given gold company.

 - Keep an eye on movements in the gold market, and consider using a gold price historical chart as a reference point.
-It’s not always a direct reflection of the rate you’ll get with the gold company you work with, but it doesn’t hurt to be as well-informed on the field in which you’re conducting business as possible.
+It’s not always a direct reflection of the rate you’ll get with the gold company you work with, but it doesn’t hurt to be as well-informed as possible on the field in which you’re conducting business.

 - Research industry terms.
 Understanding key terms such as spot price, liquidity, and face value can help with your precious metals purchase.
 Also knowing the difference between bars, bullion, and ingots can help.